 As an international student, there is virtually no financial help available in the UK once you have started your course.
 You are not entitled to UK government Student Finance, and you cannot claim public funds.
 Trusts, charities and hardship funds are hugely oversubscribed in the current economic climate and, even if awarded, are only grants of hundreds of pounds which will not go very far.

 Although the University has a Financial Assistance Fund, applications are normally only considered from international students who have secured adequate funding to cover all of their costs for the full length of their studies in the UK, before they start.
 Awards are made in limited circumstances, where genuine and unforeseen hardship occurs during studies.
 It cannot offer help towards meeting the cost of Tuiton Fees and support is usually limited to students who are near the end of their studies.
 See our page on Financial options during your studies.

-How much money do I need to show for my Tier 4 (General) Student immigration application?
+How much money do I need to show for my Student immigration application?

-Under the Tier 4 (General) Student immigration rules, when applying for a student visa, an initial applicant must show that they have enough money to pay their tuition fees for the academic year, and maintenance funds of £1,265 a month to cover them for the first 9 months.
+Under the Student immigration rules, when applying for a student visa, an initial applicant must have enough money available to them to pay their tuition fees for the academic year, and to cover their maintenance for the first 9 months.
 They may also be required to evidence this.
 So it is important that these funds are genuinely available to you, not just as a UK immigration requirement, but also so that you are not struggling financially once you arrive.
 You may also need to pay an Immigration Health Surcharge (IHS) as part of your immigration application so that you can have free access to hospital treatment from the NHS whilst you are in the UK.
-We have produced written guidance and video guidance to help you make your Tier 4 (General) Student immigration application including guidance on financial requirements.
+We have produced guidance to help you make your Student immigration application including guidance on financial requirements.

 What about tuition fees?

 Information on tuition fee amounts, deadlines and payment methods for international students is available on the international section of the Queen Mary website.

 Do I need to have a contingency fund?